julieng-dup/geocoder-fr/README.md

 # geocoder-fr

 Geocoder & reverse-geocoder for French territory.

-No API key needed.
+• No API key is required, this package use French gouv opendata API.
+• Requests results are geojson formated.
+• All package function are async.

 ## Usage